pandamako/rails_empty_project/README.md

-== README
+# README

-This is empty raisl project with the most necessary gems and develop configs
+This is empty rails project with the most necessary gems and develop configs

 Gems:

 * DB: [postgres](https://bitbucket.org/ged/ruby-pg/wiki/Home)